MrMazlum/MrMazlum/README.md

 ## About Me

 - 2nd-year engineering student at **Politecnico di Torino**, Turin, Italy
-- UI department member at [Diana Team](https://diana.it) — rover operator panel for autonomous systems
+- UI department member at [Diana Team](https://teamdiana.it) — rover operator panel for autonomous systems
 - Building and shipping Android apps in my spare time
-- Currently working on **Tortul v2** — life management app with gamification, social features, and analytics
+- Currently working on **Tortul** — life management app with gamification, social features, and analytics

 ## Tech Stack